 ARRL DX CW: 1,096 QSO, 278 DXCC Countries, 901,554 Pts (SOLP)Results: West Gulf #2 and North NTX #1

 CQ WPX SSB: (NE5LL) 1,300 QSO, 710 Mults, 2, 218,750 Pts (SOLP[A]).Results: USA #3, W5 #1, Texas #1

 ARRL DX SSB: 980 QSO, 261 DXCC Mults, 755,595 Pts (SOLP)Results: West Gulf #3 and NTX #1

 North Carolina QSO Party: 148 QSO, 63 NC Counties (SOLP) Results: #7 SO Out-of-State, #1 for Texas

 First Centennial Round from Texas: QSOs made as W1AW/5 Texas 2,367 on 17M CW Only, 100 Watts.

 Notes: I do not participate in eQSL, QRZ Log, or Logbook.
 Frankston is located in TWO Texas counties.
 I am in Henderson County, not Anderson.

 Opinion: I prefer real operating on the air, and am not into Internet or Social Networking.
-The new concept of "Remote" where people use a station many miles or thousands of miles from where they actually are is interesting, however, not something that I would consider doing.
-It is my opinion that those stations should have to be assigned a special call, so that people you call know you are "spoofing" your actual physical location at a virtual site.
+The new concept of "Remote" where people use a station many miles or thousands of miles from where they actually are is interesting, however, not something that I would consider doing under normal conditions.
+It is my opinion that those stations should have to be assigned a special honor-bound category of "Remote" and scored in a different category than conventional physical site + operator stations, so that people you call know you are "spoofing" your actual physical location at a virtual site.
 (Recent ARRL and CQ Contest Changes aside, I prefer the "old" method... be THERE!)